KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 - upgraded dependencies of the .NET projects (e.g. to Dapr 1.11)
 - switched from Azure Service Bus Standard Tier to Premium because of that throttling issue explained below, which imho gave the whole scenario a major boost

-After these upgrades and probably backend rework done by Microsoft now a much clearer spread of average durations can be seen: Dapr is obviously handling the processing faster than Functions in Container on ACA and then (currently) Functions on ACA shows the worst performance in average:
+After these upgrades and probably back-end rework done by Microsoft now a much clearer spread of average duration can be seen: Dapr is obviously handling the processing faster than Functions in Container on ACA and then (currently) Functions on ACA shows the worst performance in average:

 | West Europe                                                                                           | West US                                                                                        |
 | ----------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------- |